REA Lawyers Helping Federal Contractors in All States to Avoid Costly Mistakes. Call 1-866-601-5518 for a Free Initial Consultation.

 Did you know that: If there is any conflict between the CAS and the FAR as to an issue of allocability, the CAS governs?
 See Boeing N. Am., Inc. v.
 Roche, 298 F.3d 1274, 1283 (Fed.
 Cir.
 2002).

-FAR Request for Equitable Adjustment (REA) Also a CDA Claim?
+FAR Equitable Adjustment (REA) Also a CDA Claim?

-Avoid this costly mistake: without a valid change order, many government contractors submit REA packages without any idea of how the contract clauses impact getting paid for the alleged contractor modification.
+Avoid this costly mistake in your contract management approach: without a valid contract change order, many government contractors submit REA packages without any idea of how the contract clauses impact getting paid for the alleged contractor modification.

 - A FAR equitable adjustment without specific elements, does not automatically meet the definition of a Contract Disputes Act claim.